 This will cause it to negotiate between TLSv1.0 and TLSv1.2, and will not change if Twisted's default minimum TLS version is raised.
+Note that this may not work at all, due to your version of OpenSSL potentially limiting the availability of deprecated or broken TLS versions.
 It is highly recommended not to set lowerMaximumSecurityTo unless you have a peer that is known to misbehave on newer TLS versions, and to only set insecurelyLowerMinimumTo when Twisted's minimum is not acceptable.
 Using these two arguments to CertificateOptions may make your application's TLS insecure if you do not review it frequently, and should not be used in libraries.